strimzi/proposals/027-kubernetes-config-provider.md

 Thanks to that users should be able to give the configuration provider only very restricted access to just the selected resources.

-To use the configuration provider, the user will need to configure his client like this:
+To use the configuration provider, the user will need to configure their client like this:

 ```properties
 config.providers=secrets